Shikkic/blog/_posts/2015-04-6-Basic-Data-Structures.md

 ---
-title: Let's talk about BIG-O
+title: "Let's talk about BIG-O"
 ---

 Ever hear anyone mention Big-O notation, or the complexity of certain alogorithems or programs?
 No idea what they're talking about?
 In this tutorial we'll talk all about how we understand complexity in programs and more!